diy-mos-covered-vase-with-hydrageas-acorns-lavender-featured-image

 DIY Moss Covered Vase

 Welcome friends!
-Let’s look at a creative way to repurpose a metal can with an easy DIY moss covered vase.
-This easy craft uses an empty coffee can, tea can, or any empty metal can to create beautiful home decor using SuperMoss self-stick moss.
+Let’s look at a creative way to repurpose a metal can and give it new life with an easy DIY moss covered vase.
+This easy craft uses an empty coffee can, a tea can, plastic coffee containers, or any empty cans to create beautiful home decor using SuperMoss self-stick moss.
 It’s an easy vase project that’s budget-friendly, and a perfect way to give old cans new life instead of sending them to the compost heap.

-Have you ever used self sticking moss?
+Have you ever used self sticking sheet moss?
 The best part is how quickly this DIY moss project comes together.
 In a little bit of time, you can turn an old can into a beautiful moss-covered vase that adds natural texture to your home.
-Whether you style it with fake flowers or fresh blooms from the garden, Trader Joe, or the grocery store, this preserved moss covered vase is an easy way to bring a bit of nature indoors.
-Let’s get started!
+Whether you style it with fake flowers or fresh blooms from the garden, Trader Joe, or the grocery store, this preserved moss vase is an easy way to bring a bit of nature indoors.
+Let’s get started on this DIY!

 Jump to Printable DIY